Presented in association with OMNI Foundation for the Performing Arts

 ISAAC ALBENIZ: Suite española: Asturias, Op.
 47, No. 5

-FRANTZ CASSEUS: Yanvalloux, You and I, Merci bon Dieu
+FRANTZ CASSEUS: Yanvalloux, On Sunday, Merci bon Dieu

 NATALIE DIETTERICH: Abigail